 The life cycle of a digene is indirect (Fig. 3), involving two or more hosts in the life cycle.
 Eggs of most species are operculate (with a lid; except schistosomes), and laid either embryonated or unembryonated.
 The eggs of some species hatch in water while those of others require ingestion by the appropriate host.
 Once the egg hatches, however, a ciliated miracidium emerges which penetrates into the tissue of the host (usually a snail) with anterior penetration glands.
 Depending upon the species, the miricidium may develop into a sporocyst (an asexual reproductive structure without mouth or intestine that may give rise to daughter sporocysts, rediae, or cercariae) or redia (an asexual reproductive structure with mouth and gut that may give rise to daughter rediae or cercariae).
-Whichever phases of asexual development a species possesses, the final end product of asexual multiplication are tailed cercariae.
-Depending upon the species, these sexually immature forms may do one of several things: Some species encyst on vegetation as metacercariae and remain dormant until eaten by an appropriate host; some penetrate the skin of an animal (especially fish) and remain dormant as metacercariae until the fish is eaten by the final host; others may penetrate the skin of the final host directly (i.e. schistosomes); thus, forming no metacercaria.
+Whichever phases of asexual development a species, these sexually immature forms may do one of several things: Some species encyst on vegetation as metacercariae and remain dormant until eaten by an appropriate host; some penetrate the skin of an animal (especially fish) and remain dormant as metacercariae until the fish is eaten by the final host; others may penetrate the skin of the final host directly (i.e. schistosomes); thus, forming no metacercaria.
 Once inside the final vertebrate host, the cercaria casts off its tail, migrates to its target organ(s), and finally matures into an adult.